 Most popular sites

-Mt Amnye Marchen is a branch of the Kunlun Mountains.
-It is located in the northwest of Maqin County, approximately 86 kilometers away from Dawu Town.
-One of the peaks that is open to climbers.
+Mt Amnye Marchen is a branch of Kunlun Mountains.
+It is located in northwest of Maqin County, approximately 86 kilometers away from Dawu Town.
+One of peaks that is open to climbers.

-White Pagoda is located at the intersection of Yinke River in Xueshan Township, about 3650 meters above sea level.
-In the hall on the back of the White Pagoda, murals (Thangka) were painted on the surrounding walls, telling the legends of Mt Amnye Marchen.
+White Pagoda is located at intersection of Yinke River in Xueshan Township, about 3650 meters above sea level.
+In hall on back of White Pagoda, murals (Thangka) were painted on surrounding walls, telling legends of Mt Amnye Marchen.

-Yangyu virgin forests are mainly distributed in the valleys on the south bank of the Yellow River in Rabgya, Dawu, Dongqing valley, Xueshan Township.
-The forest area is about 799 square kilometers.
-In the forest, there are more than 600 species of forage grass, wild medicinal materials, such as Qinghai Yunbin, Qilian Juniper, White Birch, Green Poplar, Plateau Willow, and Seabuckthorn.
+Yangyu virgin forests are mainly distributed in valleys on south bank of Yellow River in Rabgya, Dawu, Dongqing valley, Xueshan Township.
+Its forest area is about 799 square kilometers.
+In forest, there are more than 600 species of forage grass, wild medicinal materials, such as Qinghai Yunbin, Qilian Juniper, White Birch, Green Poplar, Plateau Willow, and Seabuckthorn.
 There are also dozens of rare animals such as White-lipped Deer and Fragrant Deer.
-The perigee of the forest area is 35 kilometers north from Dawu Town along the Gequ River, and the highway leads directly to the forests.
+Perigee of forest area is 35 kilometers north from Dawu Town along Gequ River, and highway leads directly to forests.